Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas: Introduction and main results

-For $p>1$, Lutwak \cite{Lutwak93} defined the $L_p$ surface area measure of a general convex body in $\R^n$, and formulated and studied the famous {$L_p$ Minkowski problem}.
+For $p>1$, Lutwak \cite{Lutwak93} defined the $L_p$ surface area measure of a general convex body in $\R^n$ which contains the origin in its interior, and formulated and studied the famous {$L_p$ Minkowski problem}.
 This problem asks for necessary and sufficient conditions on a finite Borel measure $\mu$ on the sphere $\partial B_n$ so that $\mu$ is the $L_p$ surface area of some convex body $K$ in $\R^n$.
-The important special case when $K$ is a polytope is called the {discrete $L_p$ Minkowski problem}, and we refer to \cite{HLYZ2005, Stancu2002, Stancu2003, ZhuIUMJ} and the references therein.
+The important special case when $K$ is a polytope is called the discrete $L_p$ Minkowski problem, and for more background we refer the reader to \cite{HLYZ2005, Stancu2002, Stancu2003, ZhuIUMJ} and the references therein.

 \medspace